-There’s nothing holding you back from getting more money out later.
+Nothing is holding you back from getting more money out later.

 Even though we don’t live in Bali anymore, I still try to keep up with what is going on in the number #1 tourist hot spot in Asia.
-One of the most prevalent scams there these days involves illegal money exchanges.
+One of the most prevalent scams these days involves illegal money exchanges.